Aortic valve: Aortic valve replacement

 There are alternatives to animal tissue valves.
 In some cases, a human aortic valve can be implanted.
 These are called homografts.
 Homograft valves are donated by patients and recovered after the patient expires.
 The durability of homograft valves is probably the same as for porcine tissue valves.
 Another procedure for aortic valve replacement is the Ross procedure (after Donald Ross) or pulmonary autograft.
 The Ross procedure involves going to surgery to have the aortic valve removed and replacing it with the patient's own pulmonary valve.
 A pulmonary homograft (a pulmonary valve taken from a cadaver) or a valvular prothesis is then used to replace the patient's own pulmonary valve.

 The first minimally invasive aortic valve surgery took place at the Cleveland Clinic in 1996.

-Endocarditis

-Endocarditis is infection of the heart and this often results in vegetations growing on valves.
-While it is possible for it to affect the aortic valve, it is not the most likely spot.